insected/bobbae_gcp-wiki/Serverless.md

 Knative installation is done on top of Kubernetes and uses optional extensions such as [Ambassador](https://www.getambassador.io/), [Contour](https://projectcontour.io/), [Kong](https://konghq.com/kong/) and [Gloo](https://docs.solo.io/gloo-edge/latest/).

-#### Cloud Run
+### Knative based Cloud Run

 [https://cloud.google.com/blog/products/serverless/knative-based-cloud-run-services-are-ga](https://cloud.google.com/blog/products/serverless/knative-based-cloud-run-services-are-ga)

-### Workflows
+## Cloud Workflows and serverless tasks

-You can use [Workflows](Workflows) to create serverless workflows that link a series of serverless tasks together in an order you define.
+You can use [Cloud Workflows](Workflows) to create serverless workflows that link a series of serverless tasks together in an order you define.
 Combine the power of Google Cloud's APIs, serverless products like Cloud Functions and Cloud Run, and calls to external APIs to create flexible serverless applications.
 Workflows require no infrastructure management and scales seamlessly with demand, including scaling down to zero.